 A lot of guitar enthusiasts rave about the D-28’s rich tone with a lot of bass.
 The increased warmth of the Martin D-28 is often a better match for the human voice.
 Known for its strong bass that’s well-balanced between all the strings, the D-18 offers a sound that’s perfect for the performance of your life.

 Martin D-28 VS D-28 – Which is the Better Guitar?

 Without a doubt, both Martin guitars are excellent in giving great sonic qualities.
-While some may prefer the tried and tested classic Martin D-28, most of the experienced guitar players and professionals would choose the Martin D-18 anytime of the day.
+While some may prefer the tried and tested classic Martin D-28, most experienced guitar players and professionals would choose the Martin D-18 any time of the day.